 Where can you find food carts at Walt Disney World?

-There are food stands and carts all over all four theme parks, both water parks (currently closed due to COVID), Disney Springs, and the Boardwalk recreation area.
+There are food stands and carts all over all four theme parks, both water parks (when open), Disney Springs, and the Boardwalk recreation area.
 Unfortunately, most of these locations are not listed on the park maps.
 Regular visitors know that many carts have semi-permanent locations, but new guests may be in the dark about where to find certain items they may have heard of.
 When in doubt, ask a cast member for assistance.

 Do the food cart have specific hours?